-I begin with a not-so-blank canvas: a century-old photographic portrait.
+I begin with a not-so-blank canvas in the form of an old photographic portrait.

-The photograph could have served as an important personal connection: This is my grandmother.
+The photograph likely served as an important personal connection: This is my grandmother.
 There’s our son wearing that hat, remember?

-Like family and friends of the depicted, I pay extraordinary attention to each photograph.
-But with a different eye.
+Like family and friends of the depicted, I pay extraordinary attention to each photograph, yet with a different eye.

-Working within the confines and possibilities of each photograph, I paint to cancel parts of images and conjure new illusions.
+Working within the confines and possibilities of each photograph, I carefully plan, and then paint to cancel parts of images and conjure new illusions.
 I challenge my skills and apply my craft to create a seamless image, a combined object.
 Past and present, photograph and painting.

-Apparitions of the people who posed for a camera are still visible, transformed, and performing fresh scenes of pathos and humor.
-Handcrafted frames and cabinets with fabric backdrops serve as proscenium for their stage.
+Apparitions of those who posed for a camera are still visible, but transformed, and performing fresh scenes of pathos and humor.
+Handcrafted frames and cabinets serve as proscenium for their stage.

-With images of moments past, I’ve built new narratives.
-Theatric, surreal, and mysterious.
+With images of moments past, I create new narratives, theatric, surreal, and mysterious.